Our thinking

 As the General FDI Regime is based on EU legislation, no changes are expected to it unless the underlying EU legislation changes, which is not anticipated in the near term.

-Regarding the Special FDI Regime, it is worth highlighting that this piece of legislation is in force with regard to the state of emergency effective since the outbreak of the COVID-19 pandemic, and which remains in force due to the Russian-Ukrainian conflict.
+In it the long run the question is how long the Special FDI Regime will be in force, as originally it was adopted with regard to the state of emergency triggered by the outbreak of the COVID-19 pandemic, and which remained in force due to the Russian-Ukrainian conflict.
 If such extraordinary circumstances end, then it is possible that major changes could happen to the Special FDI regulation, but it is also conceivable that the legislator would keep it in force without major amendments even if the extraordinary circumstances cease to exist.
+According to the current wording of the Act the Special FDI Regime will be applicable until 31 December 2026.

 White & Case means the international legal practice comprising White & Case LLP, a New York State registered limited liability partnership, White & Case LLP, a limited liability partnership incorporated under English law and all other affiliated partnerships, companies and entities.